RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #292, #293

+Finished the spawning and the classes for BotA.
+Includes spawning in the sky on their base... also took the time to setup new mutator zones to stop building all the way to the walls, which should prevent a couple exploits.

 ## #289, #290, #291

 Changed the Jewel system for BotA, setup a whole capture area system in the